-The 20 Best Drought-resistant Plants and Shrubs
+The 20 Drought-resistant Plants and Shrubs

 Tips on Gardening for Drought conditions

-In 2022, during our severe drought, the RHS did a survey to find out which plants suffered the most in the heatwave.
+In 2022, during a severe drought, the RHS did a survey to find out which plants suffered the most in the heatwave.
 This is really helpful to look at and compare with your own garden.

-Crocus has some lovely ideas on drought resistant planting combinations.( affiliate link)
+Crocus has some lovely ideas on drought-resistant planting combinations.( affiliate link)

-Shrubs and Plants for Hot Dry Borders
+Drought resistant Shrubs for Hot Dry Borders

 Lavender

-Lavender, a popular garden favourite, will not only thrive on dry soil, it positively hates wet soil in which it performs poorly.
-There is an enormous range of lavenders to choose from in size, colour and hardiness.
-More images and growing tips.
+Lavender, a garden favourite, will not only thrive on dry soil, but it positively hates wet soil, in which it performs poorly.

 Sedum

 Achillea will grow in full sun or partial shade.
-It is a herbaceous summer flowering perennial.
-An ideal border plant because of the wide range of flower colours ranging from muted shades as illustrated, but also bright cerise, terracotta, yellow, red; much to choose from,and growing advice.
+It is a herbaceous, summer-flowering perennial.
+An ideal border plant because of the wide range of flower colours, ranging from muted shades as illustrated, but also bright cerise, terracotta, yellow, red; much to choose from,and growing advice.

 Agapanthus